 As we rode to State College again the next day, the same guy got a cassette out of his shirt pocket.
 I said, “Let me see that for a second.”
 Another Korn cassette.
 Not today.
 Seventy miles an hour on PA.
 Rt.
 220, nearing Jersey Shore, I heaved it right out the open window.
 Despite the fact that littering is one of my pet peeves.
 “We’re not listenin’ to that f***** s*** today, boys.
 Or any other day when I’m around.
 Is that clear?”

 Even with the windows open and the road noise, you could have heard a pin drop.
 I pulled a $5 bill from my wallet, handed it to the kid, and said, “Here, that was worth five bucks to me.
 I’ll buy your lunch.”
 As a temp through an employment agency, he never was called to work there again.
 I saw to that by speaking to ‘the lady in charge.’
 That would be my wife.
 You never know when you’re going to get to have the last word.
 Which can be nice, because that can also include having the last laugh.

 Besides the drum set revival, I am also going to start singing again.
 Somewhere, somehow.
 Maybe I might join the Williamsport Civic Chorus.
 Now, this is what you’ve been reading and waiting for; the fly tying, singing, music connection:

-I hope you found this more interesting – and entertaining – besides what is contained in just the first and last paragraphs.
+I know this is very different from my usual offerings but I hope you found this somewhat interesting – and entertaining – besides what is contained in just the first and last paragraphs.
 In the meantime I’ll be practicing.